fletchjp/MERG-Arduino-Software/Signals/3ColourLED/Readme.md

 ## RGB_LED

-Example from Lesson 4 of the Elegoo Started Kit document
+Example from Lesson 4 of the Elegoo Starter Kit document

 ## switchIOAbs3